Anapsid: Anapsida in modern taxonomy

 Anapsida is still sporadically recognized as a valid group, but is not favoured by current workers.
 Anapsids in the traditional meaning of the word are not a clade, but rather a paraphyletic group composed of all the early reptiles retaining the primitive skull morphology, grouped together by the absence of temporal openings.
-Gauthier, Kluge and Rowe (1988) attempted to redefine Anapsida so it would be monophyletic, defining it as the clade containing "extant turtles and all other extinct taxa that are more closely related to them than they are to other reptiles".
+(Gauthier, Kluge & Rowe 1988) attempted to redefine 'Anapsida' so it would be monophyletic, defining it as the clade containing "extant turtles and all other extinct taxa that are more closely related to them than they are to other reptiles".

 This definition explicitly includes turtles in Anapsida; because the phylogenetic placement of turtles within Amniota is very uncertain, it is unclear what taxa, other than turtles themselves, would be included in such defined Anapsida, and whether its content would be similar to the Anapsida of tradition.
-Indeed, Gauthier, Kluge and Rowe (1988) themselves included only turtles and Captorhinidae in their Anapsida, while excluding the majority of anapsids in the traditional sense of the word from it.
+Indeed, (Gauthier, Kluge & Rowe 1988) themselves included only turtles and Captorhinidae in their Anapsida, while excluding the majority of clades from it that had been traditionally included under the older definition of anapsids.